Agriculture

 The Povu Poa is a portable handwashing system that utilizes a foaming soap dispenser and a water-efficient tap for use in household and institutional environments that lack access to piped water systems.

-The Povu Poa is a handwashing station designed to reduce water and soap consumption while improving the hygienic aspects of handwashing.
-The Povu Poa comes in a bucket stand model and a pipe model.
-The soap used in the Povu Poa is turned into foam allowing for a reduction in soap used.
-The Povu Poa design is continuously being improved.
-The Povu Poa was created collaboratively between poverty action & universities and was in the iteration process as of August 2020.
+The Povu Poa is a handwashing station designed to reduce water and soap consumption while enhancing handwashing hygiene.
+It is available in two models: a bucket stand and a pipe model.
+The soap in the Povu Poa is transformed into foam, significantly reducing the amount of soap needed.
+The design of the Povu Poa is continuously being refined and improved.
+This innovative solution was developed collaboratively by Innovations for Poverty Action, USAID, Tufts University, and MRS, and it was in its iterative development phase as of August 2020.

 Target SDGs